archdotdev/multi-tenant-arch-project/README.md

 ## Advanced Patterns

+:warning: WARNING: these patterns are experimental and in development.

 This project implements examples of a few patterns that could be helpful when developing a dbt project in a multi tenant way.

 It's common to have a component dbt package that implements a generic set of models for transforming a certain dataset.